interledger/rafiki/docs/transaction-api.md

 ### Receiving

-An incoming payment receives funds via Interledger as long as it has not expired or has been completed.
+An incoming payment receives funds via Interledger as long as it is not complete or expired.

 ### Expiry and Completion